 General Information for a Flinders Ranges Road Trip

 Can I take my dog to the Flinders Ranges?

 The Flinders Ranges is dog friendly.
 Other than the national parks that covers only some of the ranges 41000 square kilometres and a handful of attractions, we found dogs are welcome.
-The Flinders Ranges is fantastic for road trip with your dog.
 Camp, hike and sightsee with your dog, together you will have a brilliant experience!

 In this guide, all caravan parks and campgrounds are dog friendly.
 So are the attractions unless otherwise stated.
 You may be surprised just how much there is to do with your dog in the Flinders Ranges.

 Daryl and I are dog owners that will include our dog Chika in as many things we do as possible.
 That said, we are also owners that will do some activities that are not dog friendly.
 For this reason, I have included a few select attractions your dog will have to sit out.
 It is entirely up to you if you choose to do these or not.

 Flinders Ranges Tours From Adelaide | Dog Sitting Available

 The Flinders Ranges is a top region to see with your dog.
 There will be some dogs this road trip may not suit, perhaps because your dog:

 - is elderly or has poor mobility; or

 - cannot be left alone for you to visit the national park.